jguinn124/Pixaviewer/README.md

 **USAGE**

-* Search Pixabay for images
+* Search Pixabay for images in an Instagram format

+Screen Shot 2020-11-12 at 9.17.03 AM